 I need metrics for every step along the journey that leads to a purchase.
 Skullcandy’s bread and butter was $20 earbuds.
 That’s a much easier sale.
 Getting a customer to spend ten times more on a bamboo pillow takes a lot more work.

-Using Advanced Tracking, we are better able to qualify prospects.
+Using Using AdRoll allows us to better qualify prospects.
 We know it’s easier to convert site visitors who clicked on paid search results for our brand term “Cariloha” than those who clicked on a non-brand term like “queen-size sheets.”
 We also know how to personalize an experience when we retarget visitors, based on their views or what they left in their shopping carts.
 If they looked at sheets, we wouldn’t retarget them with ads for pillows.
 If they looked at several products, we’ll serve them ads that showcase a series of products they viewed.
 If they visited the site but did not go deep into a specific category or product, we’ll show ads that showcase the Cariloha brand more broadly.

 Getting these retargeted ads right is crucial to our success.
-Advanced Tracking helps us plan our spends and our creative across channels, and to adjust both on the fly, as metrics come in.
+AdRoll's dashboards help us plan our spends and our creative across channels, and to adjust both on the fly, as metrics come in.